ysmood/jdb/readme.md

 # Overview

-This project aims to create a flexable database that won't try to create any werid syntax or rules.
+This project aims to create a flexable database that won't try to create any weird syntax or rules.
 Just few APIs will make everything work smoothly.
 It is an append-only database.
 It use json to decrease javascript code handlers.